Let’s go on a super science day out…I wonder what we’ll see?

 Thinktank Science Museum, Birmingham

-The Thinktank Science Museum is the perfect combination of education and fun in a day out.
+The Thinktank Science Museum is the perfect combination of education and fun all in one day out.
 Curious kids can discover the fast, investigate the present and predict the future!
-From fossils to a planetarium there’s something new to be learnt for everyone, old and young!
+Join the Engineering team at Thinktank this summer and build your own world with Imagination Playground.
+Let your imagination run wild as you create your own dens, towers, castles, boats, planes, sofas or whatever else you can think of!
 Find out more.

 Museum of Science & Industry, Manchester

 Explore science and industry through fun and interactive exhibits and the 4D cinema.
-Learn about how tornadoes occur, how the human body words, how communication technology have developed over time and smell a Victorian sewer!
+Learn about how tornadoes occur, how the human body works, how communication technology has developed over time and smell a Victorian sewer!
+Coming soon, Stephenson’s Rocket will return to Manchester for the first time in over 180 years!
+Opening to the public on Tuesday 25 September.
 Find out more.

 There’s loads to learn about at Glasgow Science Centre, from the workings of the human body to the mysteries of the Universe.
 There is also an IMAX theatre so you can take the family to see a large-scale film in stunning surround sound.
+From 31st August–2nd September there will be a whole host of aircraft on display to celebrate the centenary of the RAF.
+From the Sopwith Snipe and the iconic Spitfire to the Harrier ‘jump jet’ and the latest F35 Lightning, complete with crews in the uniform of each period who will be there to answer questions!
 Find out more.

 W5 Science, Belfast, Northern Ireland

 Explore over 250 interactive exhibits and discover something new at every one!
-There’s a special area that specifically caters for younger visitors, START, where little ones can customise a real Mini car, play with ball canons and even watch your skeleton ride a bike!
-Until 26th March, they have an event called ‘The Silent Science Show’ where you can enjoy slapstick science fun in black and white and with no sound!
+There’s a special area that specifically caters for younger visitors, START, where little ones can customise a real Mini car, play with ball cannons and even watch your skeleton ride a bike!
+Check out Dinosaur Encounter until 31st August for a totally roar-some day out!
 Find out more.

 Cambridge Science Centre, Cambridge, Cambridgeshire

 Kids will love learning about all the mysteries and wonders of science.
 They’ll be able to look through a spectroscope, which will let you see the colours of light in a way that the naked eye cannot, and see how an electrical current passing through a single wire can make is generate enough of its own energy to jump around!
+At Gums to Bums, what goes in must come out!
+Explore what happens from the moment food enters the mouth, all the way until it reaches the toilet.
 Find out more.

-There’s something to excite and inspire visitors of all ages at @Bristol Science Centre.
+There’s something to excite and inspire visitors of all ages at We The Curious.
 Explore the sensory arcade, feast your eyes on yummy food and take a tour of the solar system with the UK’s first ever digital 3D planetarium!
+Enjoy the Studio show, The Lightbulb Moment and explore how your curious thoughts and unexpected ideas might just change the world!
+Is everything around us really as it seems, or can we investigate and examine until we start to see things differently?
+Will you have a ‘lightbulb moment’?
 Find out more.

 Bayfordbury Observatory, Hertford, Hertfordshire